 Tea and coffee leave spots on cups and in pots.
 You can easily scrub away these unsightly rings by sprinkling salt unto a sponge and rubbing little circles throughout the ring.
 If the stain persists, combine white vinegar with salt in equal proportions and rub with a sponge.

 Water marks on tables will evaporate by mixing 1 teaspoon of salt with a few drops of water to form a paste.
-Gently rub the glue unto the ring using a soft cloth or sponge and operate it over the place till it’s gone.
+Gently rub Winter Springs Wildlife Removal unto the ring using a soft cloth or sponge and operate it over the place till it’s gone.